 In certain circumstances, graduate students may need to request a leave of absence from their duties.
 This leave can apply to UF employment and/or academics.
-Please review the leave of absence policy and procedure below.
-If appropriate, submit a leave of absence request form to initiate the leave of absence process.
+Please review the leave of absence policy and procedure to determine the best option for your circumstances, then submit a request form to initiate the leave of absence process.
 This request will be routed to your faculty advisor and graduate coordinator for review, then processed by the College of Pharmacy Office of Graduate Education and Human Resources teams.
 If you have any questions about the various types of leave or the process to take a leave of absence, please contact the Office of Graduate Education at GraduateStudents@cop.ufl.edu.

 Paid Personal Leave Days

-Graduate assistants in their second term of employment are eligible for up to eight (8) weeks of paid family leave during any 12-month period for one or more of the following reasons:
+Graduate assistants may be eligible for up to eight (8) weeks of paid family leave during any 12-month period for one or more of the following reasons:

 - The birth of a child and in order to care for that child within one year of birth;